June 7, 2022

 Has corporate writing become content marketing writing?

-How do you mix editorial and content writing as a freelancer?
+How do you mix editorial and content marketing writing as a freelancer?

 At the moment, I’m working in a part-time position and freelancing as well.
 So I can pick and choose what I do and this allows me to develop story ideas that I want to pursue for editorial and take on content marketing writing as opportunities come up.
 There are interesting opportunities at all sorts of organizations, from corporate to non-profit, in content writing nowadays.
 (Here’s how you can freelance on the side while working full time.)